-Saad Mneimneh is an assistant professor in computer science and a core member of CoSSMO and an associate member of the interdisciplinary center CTBR at Hunter college.
+Saad Mneimneh is an associate professor in computer science and a core member of CoSSMO and an associate member of the interdisciplinary center CTBR at Hunter college.
 His research focuses on the application of

 mathematical modeling and algorithmic techniques to various problems,